vauxhal/equares/README.md

 * Besides, running server app requires the [mongoDB](http://www.mongodb.org/) database engine

 ## Building
-To build the Equares core, you will need QtCreator (see [qt-project.org](http://qt-project.org/).
+To build the NumEquaRes core, you will need QtCreator (see [qt-project.org](http://qt-project.org/).

 Project file to open with QtCreator is ```equares.pro```.
 Optionally, you can build project using the command line: